thriveweb/davis-legal/content/pages/areas.md

         Rob has represented clients in many major inquests in Australia.
-These inquests have included a major passenger bus accident, experimental medical procedures, underwater diving fatalities, police pursuits, and recreational adventure operations.
+These inquests have included a major passenger bus accident, experimental medical procedures, underwater diving fatalities, police pursuits, and recreational adventure and theme park operations.
 He has a special interest in this topic.
       icon: /images/uploads/icon-inquests.svg
       title: Inquests and Commissions of Inquiry
     - content: >-